Astralane/ping-things-rs/README.md

 A small benchmarking tool for Solana transaction sends.

 ## What it is
-ping-thing-rs is a small benchmarking tool designed for sending transactions on the Solana blockchain.
-It helps users evaluate the performance and throughput of their transaction sends.
+`ping-things-rs` is a small benchmarking tool based on [ping-thing-client](https://github.com/Block-Logic/ping-thing-client), designed for sending transactions on the Solana blockchain.
+It helps users evaluate the performance and throughput of rpc providers sends by sending similar transactions to multiple rpcs at the same time as provided in `config.yaml`

 ## How to Run
 ### Clone the repository: